jguall421/task-list-front-end/project-docs/wave-02.md

 Read through the code in `App.jsx`, `TaskList.jsx` and `Task.jsx` and their style sheets to understand how data and events are being handled.
 You may use the following questions and suggestions to guide your exploration:

 1. How is the ~~strikethrough~~ style applied when the task title is clicked?
+    - When the page renders, the state of the property isComplete determines the css that is applied to the element by adjusting the button's class name
     - Consider updating the appropriate rule sets to change the text or background color when a task is marked complete.

 The suggestions above should give you a strong foundation for working with Task List Front End.
 As time allows, follow your curiosity to explore more of the code and features.